Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Conclusion

 \section{Conclusion}

-We have demonstrated four-dimensional phase space tomography using one-dimensional measurements in a high-power hadron ring.
+We have used one-dimensional measurements to reconstruct the four-dimensional phase space distribution in the SNS accelerator.
 We performed the reconstruction using the MENT algorithm with a Gaussian prior defined by the best-fit covariance matrix.
-The reconstructed distribution reproduces the measured profiles with the same dynamic range as the measurement devices.
-Test reconstructions with a known ground truth indicate a reasonably small reconstruction uncertainty.
+Fake-data reconstructions with different initial distributions indicate that the measurements are informative and should reproduce most two-dimensional features.
+Additional constraints may be needed to fully capture higher-dimensional features such as four-dimensional hollowing.
+We conclude that four-dimensional tomography can be useful when only one-dimensional measurements are available.

-An immediate use for SNS operations is to predict the two-dimensional beam density on the mercury spallation target \cite{Blokland_2014, Radaideh_2022} or planned Second Target Station \cite{Galambos_2015}.
-A straightforward extension in the SNS is to measure the four-dimensional density as a function of time by extracting the beam on different turns during injection.
-Such measurements could serve as benchmarks for computer simulations of intense, coupled beam dynamics in hadron rings.
-Finally, an electron scanner \cite{Blokland_2009} could provide turn-by-turn profiles in the ring; it is unclear if one could use this data to infer the two- or four-dimensional phase space density.
+A possible use of four-dimensional tomography in the SNS is to predict the beam density on the spallation target \cite{Blokland_2014} or the planned Second Target Station \cite{Galambos_2015}.
+Another possible use is to benchmark simulation codes: extracting and measuring the beam on different turns would provide an estimate of the four-dimensional distribution as a function of time.
+Finally, an electron scanner \cite{Blokland_2009} could provide turn-by-turn profiles in the ring, and it may be possible to infer the distribution from these profiles if the beam is mismatched.
+Because of the large volume of data from the electron scanner and the importance of collective effects in the ring, surrogate-model-based reconstruction algorithms may be the most effective option \cite{Scheinker_2021}.